4. User Experience Design¶

 The method for error management: opening an assistance request through the Wallet Instance, linking to other detailed channels, and so on.
 For further details, please refer to the User Assistance section.

 Below is a non-exhaustive list of the main error cases, with reference to the actor responsible for their management, for each phase of the User Experience.
+The detailed list of errors to be managed for each interaction endpoint with the User is available in the dedicated error sections within Endpoints.

+4.8.1.
 Activation of the Wallet Instance Errors¶

 Error type |